All GLP-1 medications from licensed 503A pharmacies Browse Products

 What happens if I miss an injection during titration?

 If you miss a dose and it has been less than 5 days, take it as soon as you remember.
 If more than 5 days have passed, skip the missed dose and take your next scheduled injection on the regular day.
-Do not double up.
+Don't double up.
 Contact your provider if you miss multiple doses.

 Do I stay on the maximum dose forever?